Document Scanning & Capture?

 With document management, the capture of paper documents is the process of scanning that documents through a document scanner.
 It then becomes a scanned digital document.
 When done correctly, these digital copies can be used as the legal original copy. docEdge DMS is designed to capture documents from multiple channels like direct upload from mobile, mail, MS-office, Dropbox, Google docs, etc.

 Capture Paper Documents Primarily by Scanning

-Every format has its benefits.
+Each and every format has its own benefits.
 For example:

-- TIF format: most documents that are scanned are turned into TIF format, which compresses documents so they do not take up a lot of storage and at the same time enables them to be indexed on a page level.
-So if you had a 100 page contract to scan in, then TIF would be a better format than PDF as it would be better indexed.
+- TIF format: Most documents that are scanned are turned into TIF format, which compresses documents so they do not take up a lot of storage and at the same time enables them to be indexed on a page level.
+So if you had a 100-page contract to scan in, then TIF would be a better format than PDF as it would be better indexed.

-- PDF format: if the contract was created in MS-Word, and you created the PDF directly out of Word, then the PDF document would be smaller than a scanned TIF file.
+- PDF format: If the contract was created in MS-Word, and you created the PDF directly out of Word, then the PDF document would be smaller than a scanned TIF file.
 Further, a PDF created from a Word document would probably be a better quality image than a scanned document.

 While we discussed scanning paper documents, we should keep in mind that all documents are not black and white.
 You might have scanned a picture.
 Think of a contract for a piece of property.
 It might have pictures of the property as exhibits.
 Pictures might be scanned in as TIF documents, but they could also be JPEG files or even other formats.
 Again, different formats have different benefits.

 Other Multiple ways to Capture of Digital Documents

 Document capture is not just the process of scanning paper documents.
 Document capture also takes into account electronic (virtual) documents.
 In the example above, we referenced creating a PDF from an MS-Word document.
 Keep in mind the MS-Word document is already an electronic document.
 You might want to have the original Word document or a PDF in your document management system for future reference.